BIGJRA/BIGJRA.github.io/rejuv.md

     -   Fury Cutter

 A couple Flame Wheels from Quilava plus a Rock Tomb from Onix made this one simple on the Cyndaquil path.
-After this, you’ll get another *Virtual Badge*!
+After this, you'll get another *Virtual Badge*!
 This will finish her leg of this quest.

 The Poke Ball shop in Gearen has two new balls now, which can be useful